 What is Semester in the City?

-UNH undergraduates have the opportunity to spend a semester in Boston as Student Innovation Fellows participating in hands-on learning through high quality and well supported 30+ hour per week internships with a leading social change organization (nonprofit, business, or public sector) – in community development, social justice, health, education, environment, and other areas dedicated to the public good through Semester in the City.
+The University of New Hampshire and the College for Social Innovation (a Boston non-profit) have partnered to give undergraduates the opportunity to spend a semester in Boston as Student Innovation Fellows participating in hands-on learning through high quality and well supported 30+ hour per week internships with a leading social change organization (nonprofit, business, or public sector) – in community development, social justice, health, education, environment, and other areas dedicated to the public good through Semester in the City.

 Though a transformative 14-week program, students will address current social issues while developing essential skills and networks that prepare them for life and work after graduation.